Product information Walkingred ointment

 The name 'Walkingred' is derived from the medical term for the rash that is often (50% of the time) visible after an infected tick bite.
 This medical term, Erythema Migrans, means, translated into Dutch, 'walking redness'.

 Walking red is for external application only.
 It is a pleasant, completely natural ointment based on 6 herbal extracts.
-This ointment cannot cause damage.
+This ointment can't cause damage.

 On the skin immediately after a tick bite.